kubaporebski/sparkbasics-homework/README.md

   ![](./docs/spark_basics(7).png)
 * Results are in the folder `C:/temp/m06sparkbasics/joined`.
 Let's go there and see what it's inside:
   ![](./docs/spark_basics(8).png)
-* As you can see, everything run corretly.
+* As you can see, everything run correctly.

 ### How to run in the cloud
 _There should be a docker image created in on of the previous steps._